nicholasjackson/consul-migrating-brownfield-to-greenfield/docs/getting_started.md

 }
 ```

-Add this block to the service definition for your `web` service, your final service should look like the following example:
+Add this block to the service definition for your `web` service in `service_config/web.hcl`.
+Your final service should look like the following example:

 ```ruby
 service {